The multiresolution analysis of flow graphs: Flow graphs, single-entry/single-exit regions, and the program structure tree

-The \emph{boundary} of $G \equiv (e_s,e_t)$ is $\partial G := \{s(e_s),t(e_t)\}$ and the \emph{interior} $G^\circ$ of $G$ is the set of vertices on paths starting from $t(e_s)$ that do not encounter $t(e_t)$. \footnote{ Cf. the critically different definition 6 of \cite{JohnsonPearsonPingali} and our code in \S \ref{sec:Interior}, wherein the interior of a SESE region is (implicitly) defined as the set of vertices reachable from $t(e_s)$ after deleting $e_s$ and $e_t$. } A nondegenerate SESE region $(e_1,e_2)$ is called \emph{canonical} if for any SESE region $(e_1,e'_2)$ it is the case that $e_2 \text{ dom } e'_2$ and if for any SESE region $(e'_1,e_2)$ it is the case that $e_1 \text{ pdom } e'_1$.
-Our definition of the interior of a SESE region enables the following corrected version of theorem 1 of \cite{JohnsonPearsonPingali} (cf. \cite{BoissinotBriskDarteRastello}):
+The \emph{interior} $G^\circ$ of $G \equiv (e_s,e_t)$ is the set of vertices that are each on at least one path starting from $t(e_s)$ that does not encounter $t(e_t)$.
+Critically, this definition differs slightly from Definition 6 of \cite{JohnsonPearsonPingali}, wherein the interior of a SESE region $(e_s,e_t)$ is defined as $\{j \in V : e_s \text{ dom } j \land e_t \text{ pdom } j\}$.
+An example in \S 5 of \cite{BoissinotBriskDarteRastello} and reproduced in Figure \ref{fig:interiorFix} illustrates the difference between these definitions.

+A nondegenerate SESE region $(e_1,e_2)$ is called \emph{canonical} if for any SESE region $(e_1,e'_2)$ it is the case that $e_2 \text{ dom } e'_2$ and if for any SESE region $(e'_1,e_2)$ it is the case that $e_1 \text{ pdom } e'_1$.
+Our definition of the interior of a SESE region enables the following corrected version of Theorem 1 of \cite{JohnsonPearsonPingali} (cf. \cite{BoissinotBriskDarteRastello}).